RACING'S FIRST MILLIONAIRE

-But when he called, Citation answered in a big way.
-Charging past his stablemate, Big Cy went on to an easy 3 ½-length score.
-Two weeks later he galloped off to a 5½-length victory over Vulcan Forge in the Preakness, and tuned up for the Belmont Stakes with an 11-length win in the Jersey Derby on May 29.
+The 1948 Kentucky Derby was run over a sloppy rain-soaked track, conditions that favored Citation’s stablemate Coaltown, winner of the Blue Grass Stakes.
+But when his jockey Eddie Arcaro called, Citation answered.
+Charging past his stablemate, “Big Cy” went on to an easy 3 ½-length score.
+Two weeks later, he galloped off to a 5 ½-length victory over Vulcan Forge in the Preakness, and tuned up for the Belmont Stakes with an 11-length win in the Jersey Derby.

 Click here to view the 1948 Belmont Stakes results chart